 - Support isn’t always a part of customer service, but customer service is always about customer service.

-Consider a consumer who enters a store searching for yellow jeans to further illuminate the distinction between the two.
-This customer may be assisted in finding the jeans, charged for them, and the jeans could be packaged for them by a customer service agent.
+Consider a consumer who enters a store searching for yellow jeans to illuminate the distinction between the two further.
+This customer may be assisted in finding the jeans and charged for them, and a customer service agent could package the jeans for them.
 They might even create an upsell by recommending a T-shirt that would go well with the pants.

-The customer has everything they need in this case, but there is no extra input or data into the experience; it is just transactional.
+In this case, the customer has everything they need, but there is no extra input or data into the experience; it is just transactional.

-- Directly links the client to the documentation they created and guides them through the necessary processes.
+- Directly links clients to their created documentation and guides them through the necessary processes.

-- Sorts the discussion into categories to make it easier for the product team to receive input on the share function.
+- Sort the discussion into categories to make it easier for the product team to receive input on the share function.

 - Initiates a dialogue about enhancing sharing